kamyabnazari/epistle-engine/README.md

-# ASA Application
+# ADM

-This is the Repository for the unified backend and frontend for the ASA Project.
+This is the Repository for the unified backend and frontend for the ADM Project.

 ## Conventions